andreax79/python-rt11/README.md

 python-rt11
 ===========

-Utility for reading/writing RT-11 filesystems and reading DOS-11 filesystems
+Utility for reading/writing RT-11 filesystems and reading DOS-11 and Files-11 filesystems.

 The file system must be logically mounted and assigned a logical device name before use.
 This is done with the MOUNT command.